Sycamost/quizzer/README.md

 # flashcards

 A simple console app for practicing user-made flashcards.
-The following is currently a specification, and may not be fully implemented yet.

 In this program, each flashcard has a string value for the front, a string value for the back, and a list of zero or more string tags.